apparebit/prettypretty/README.md

 Since almost all terminals have robust support for theming just those 16 extended ANSI colors, prettypretty doesn't just use some hardcoded set of colors but has built-in support for color themes.
-While you can of course configure that theme, prettypretty does one better: It can automatically query the terminal for the current colors.
-The fourth screenshot illustrates the impact:
+You can of course configure and reconfigure the current colors as you please.
+But prettypretty can do one
+better: It can automatically query a terminal for the current theme colors.
-When running in iTerm2 instead of macOS Terminal, prettypretty can make good use of the brighter colors in iTerm's default theme and generates a substantially different grid!
+The fourth screenshot illustrates the impact.
+When running in iTerm2 instead of macOS Terminal, prettypretty makes good use of the brighter colors in one of iTerm's builtin themes and generates a substantially different grid!

 ![Downsampled colors,
 iTerm2](https://raw.githubusercontent.com/apparebit/prettypretty/main/docs/figures/rgb6-ansi-iterm2.png)